ricardoemerson/create-flutter-widgets-and-classes/README.md

 [![Downloads](https://vsmarketplacebadge.apphb.com/downloads/ricardo-emerson.create-flutter-widgets-and-classes.svg)](https://marketplace.visualstudio.com/items?itemName=ricardo-emerson.create-flutter-widgets-and-classes)
 [![Ratings](https://vsmarketplacebadge.apphb.com/rating-short/ricardo-emerson.create-flutter-widgets-and-classes.svg)](https://marketplace.visualstudio.com/items?itemName=ricardo-emerson.create-flutter-widgets-and-classes&ssr=false#review-details)

-This extension creates Flutter Stateless or Stateful Widgets, Screens, MobX Store and Classes.
+This extension creates Flutter Stateless or Stateful Widgets, MobX Store and Classes.

 # Usage Examples

-You can create a Next, React or React Native Component either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:
+You can create a Flutter Stateless or Stateful Widgets, MobX Store and Classes either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:

 - `📄 Create Dart Class`
 - `📦 Create Mobx Store`